🙂Monthly costs for one person with rent: $976 in Havana versus $1,456 in Mexico City.

 Havana vs Mexico City: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Havana and Mexico City?
+What is the total cost difference between living in Havana and in Mexico City?

 Which city has better-paying jobs?

-On paper, Mexico City earns 3277% less.
+On paper, salaries run 3154% lower in Mexico City.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Havana and Mexico City?
+How do apartment prices compare in Havana and in Mexico City?

 Which city has cheaper restaurants?